You’re the most important person in the world.

 Sleep it off

 Yep, this is a tough one sometimes.
-We get it – in today’s world, this is one of the hardest ones to do.
+We get it – in today’s office, this is one of the hardest ones to do.
 But give it a go.
 Try to stick to a schedule – late nights are inevitable and should be had whether it’s cranking on an important deadline or having a bit too much fun.
 Don’t let that be a routine though.
 The right amount of sleep improves mood and productivity, and there are plenty of apps and programs out there to help you get in a better routine.
 You can also try adjusting night time screen settings before trying to find the cool side of the pillow.
 Either way, feeling refreshed leads to a better day.

 Pay it forward